The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Results

-Turning to the main findings, a sliding window analysis was conducted to assess how performance developed over time for participants working solo and in dyads, taking into account differences in training level.
-To identify the primary source of potential differences, performance is now measured in terms of overall pace (irrespective of task), as well as accuracy and efficiency across each task.
+We now turn to our primary research questions: whether dyads outperform individuals and how that the performance of dyads depends on task complexity and individual ability.
+We analyze differences in performance change during the final phase of the testing stage, when the benefits of interaction for dyads can best be separated from additional effects, such as initial improvements in coordination.
+As a secondary analysis, we also examine differences over the course of the entire testing stage; this allows us to see how these changes evolve, which in turn allows us to detect when and why coordination problems may arise, for instance, as a result of an initial conceptual shift.

+The performance of Mixed Dyads is computed in two ways: using a `General benchmark' (the performance set by the member with general training) when comparing Mixed Dyads to General Solo and General Dyads, and using a `Targeted benchmark' (the performance set by the member with targeted training) when comparing Mixed Dyads to Targeted Solo and Targeted Dyads (see Material and Methods).

-Fig.~3A-B depicts the results for pace, indicating that all participants improved over the course of $T_2$, in terms of classifying images faster.
-More strikingly, however, the figure shows that dyads suffer a significant decline in their pace during the start of the testing phase---across training conditions and regardless of dyadic composition---whereas among the two solo groups only General Solo individuals, who are now assigned to a more difficult task in the test phase compared to their training phase, show a decline in pace; they again recover towards the end of $T_2$.
-Statistical tests of the differences in performance during the last third of the testing stage provide further evidence that participants in the solo conditions significantly outperform participants in the respective dyad conditions ($p<$ 0.05 for pairwise comparisons; see Supplementary Material, Sec.~S3.3).
+Fig.~\ref{fig:results_2}A-B depicts the results for pace during the last time interval of $T_2$ for the species identification task (most complex task), indicating that participants in an individual condition were on average faster in classifying images belonging to the test set--regardless of whether or not they received targeted training.
+Moreover, only Targeted Dyads and, to a lesser extent, Mixed Dyads still improved in terms of pace during the final phase; however, both General Dyads and Mixed Dyads benchmarked against individuals receiving general training saw no or close to no further improvements on average.
+Statistical tests of the differences provide further evidence that participants in the solo conditions outperform participants in the respective dyad conditions ($p<$ 0.05 for pairwise comparisons; see Supplementary Material, Sec.~S3.3).